 Should I buy KIN?

-KIN stands to be one of the most successful social currencies.
+KIN is in the running to be one of the most successful social currencies.
 It’s bringing a cryptocurrency to an active, young user base rather than creating the crypto and hoping users follow.

-The enormous interest in other social currencies, tipping coins and decentralized peer-to-peer content distribution platforms may herald a successful future for Kik and Kin, and that suggests that the market is ready to get behind a coin that can deliver on these kinds of promises.
+The enormous interest in other social currencies, tipping coins and decentralized peer-to-peer content distribution platforms may herald a successful future for Kik and Kin.
+The market may be ready to get behind a coin that can deliver on these kinds of promises.

-The previous success of Kik Points may also herald a bright future for KIN.
+Although past performance is no guarantee, the previous success of Kik points may also herald a bright future for KIN.

-However, the extremely high supply, enormous rate of inflation over the first couple of years and ambiguity about how useful the coin will actually end up being should be enough to keep buyers on their toes.
+However, factoring in the extremely high supply, rate of inflation over the first couple of years and ambiguity about how useful the coin will actually end up being should be enough to keep buyers on their toes.

-It’s also worth noting that KIN will be freely distributed to users to teach them how to start interacting with crypto and aid its circulation.
+It’s also worth noting that the intention is to freely distribute KIN to users to teach them how to start interacting with crypto and aid its circulation.
 In fact, only 5% of Kin’s stake (the 20% of remaining tokens doled out over time) will actually be used for promotions with partners.
 The remainder is likely to be directly seeded to users.

 There won’t be much of an incentive for most people to ever buy KIN to use.
-It stands to become the most successful social currency, but to date this is a pretty low bar.
-Even if it does, KIN will still be play money.
+It might become the most successful social currency, but to date this is a pretty low bar.
+Even if it does, KIN will likely still be play money.

-A quiet scene on the market, limited exchange options and several years of enormous inflation don’t bode well for KIN’s price growth.
+Some might argue that a quiet scene on the market, limited exchange options and several years of inflation don’t bode well for KIN’s price growth.